fernandesgs10/ms-desafio-backend/README.md

-Internet Services Architectures
+Micro Services Architectures Project
-Project contains examples for Internet Services Architectures classes conducted to crud project
+This project contains practical examples for the Internet Services Architectures course, including a CRUD application.
 Requirements

-The list of tools required to build and run the project:
+To build and run the project, you will need the following tools:

-Open JDK 17.x+
+    OpenJDK 17.x or higher
-Apache Maven 3.9.x+
+    Apache Maven 3.9.x or higher

-Building
+Building the Project

-In order to build project use: mvn spring-boot:run in directory application
+To build and run the project, navigate to the application directory and execute the following command:

+docker-compose up

 License

-Project is licensed under the MIT license.
+This project is licensed under the MIT License.
 Credits

-All character's portraits were created using DMHeroes developed by Fernandes Silva.
+All character portraits were created using DMHeroes, developed by Fernandes Silva.
 Author

-Copyright © 2023, Fgs
+Copyright © 2024
+Fgs